TomasDrozdik/asynchronous-duet/README.md

 duetbench:
   suite: renaissance                # name of the benchmark suite - used for parsing results
   verbose: true                     # debug logging
-  seed: 42                          # seed for repetitions
+  seed: 42                          # random seed
   docker_command: podman            # command to invoke docker in shell, default is docker

   remove_containers: true           # remove containers after finish

-  repetitions: 2                    # number of harness repetitions
+  duet_repetitions: 2               # number of harness repetitions
-  repetitions_type: swap            # how to interleave harness repetitions, options: random, swap, in_order

   sequential_repetitions: 2         # sequential repetitions, default 0

-  sequential_repetitions_type: swap # sequential repetitions type, same as `repetitions_type`
+  schedule: randomized_interleaving_trials # what schedule to use on benchmarks

   artifacts:                        # artifacts to gather before the run
     uname: uname -a                 # `uname` artifact, run `uname -a > {results_dir}/artifacts/uname`